benemon/watchman/README.md

 # Watchman

-### A PoC Java Websockets client to watch for changes on the OpenShift API
+### A PoC Vert.x Websockets client to watch for changes on the OpenShift API

 #### Setup